24f2008913/test-markdown-app-20251017163340/README.md

    ```bash
    git clone https://github.com/24f2008913/test-markdown-app-20251017163340.git
    ```
 2. **Navigate to the Project Directory**:
    ```bash
    cd test-markdown-app-20251017163340
    ```
 3. **Open the Application**:
-   You can open the `index.html` file in your web browser to view the application.
+   You can open the `index.html` file directly in your web browser, or you can set up a local server using tools like [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for a better development experience.

-4. **Dependencies**:
-   This project does not have any external dependencies.
-Ensure you have a modern web browser to run the app.

 ## Usage Guide
-1. **Switching Tabs**: Click on the "Markdown Source" tab to edit your Markdown text.
-Click on the "Rendered Output" tab to view the formatted HTML.
-2. **Typing in Markdown**: As you type in the Markdown source tab, the rendered output will update automatically in the corresponding tab.
+1. Open the application in your web browser.
+2. Use the text area to input your Markdown content.
+3. Switch between the **Markdown Source** and **Rendered HTML** tabs to see the changes.
-3. **Word Count**: The word count is displayed in real-time at the bottom of the app.
-It will reflect the number of words currently in the Markdown source.
+4. The live word count will display the number of words in the Markdown source, updating as you type.

 ## Code Explanation
 The application is built using HTML, CSS, and JavaScript.
-Here are key components of the code:
+Here’s a brief overview of the key components:

-- **HTML Structure**: The markup includes sections for the tabs, the Markdown input area, the rendered output area, and the word count display.
+- **HTML Structure**: The main layout consists of a text area for input, two tabs for switching views, and a section for displaying the live word count.
-- **CSS Styles**: Basic styling is provided to ensure a clean and responsive layout.
+- **CSS Styling**: The application is styled to provide a clean and modern look, ensuring a pleasant user experience.
 - **JavaScript Functionality**:
-  - **Tab Switching**: Event listeners are used to handle tab clicks and toggle visibility between the Markdown source and rendered output.
+  - **Tab Switching**: JavaScript functions handle the toggling between the Markdown source and rendered HTML.
-  - **Markdown Parsing**: A Markdown parser is utilized to convert Markdown text into HTML dynamically.
-  - **Word Count Logic**: A function calculates the word count based on the input in the Markdown source and updates the display accordingly.
+  - **Live Word Count**: An event listener on the text area captures input changes and calculates the word count dynamically.

+For a detailed look at the code, please refer to the [repository](https://github.com/24f2008913/test-markdown-app-20251017163340).

-## License Information
+## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Live Demo
+---

-Experience the Test Markdown App live at: [Live Demo](https://24f2008913.github.io/test-markdown-app-20251017163340/)
+For a live demonstration of the application, visit: [Live Demo](https://24f2008913.github.io/test-markdown-app-20251017163340/)
 ```